Irene C. Peden

 Irene Carswell Peden (September 25, 1925 – August 22, 2025) was an American electrical engineer who is known for being the first American woman engineer or scientist to live and work in the interior of the Antarctic.
 There she developed new methods to analyze the deep glacial ice by studying the effect it has on radio waves.
 A Fellow of the Institute of Electrical and Electronics Engineers where she broke a number of barriers and received significant awards, her many other awards include the Society of Women Engineers' Achievement Award in 1973 and election to the National Academy of Engineering.

 Early life and education

 Born on September 25, 1925, in Topeka, Kansas, Irene was the oldest of three girls, her mother was also the oldest child of four, in a Swedish immigrant family.
 Her mother was a school teacher in math and music education.
 Her father was in the automobile business.
 Irene graduated from Central High School in Kansas City, Missouri.
 She started college at Kansas City Junior College, the only institution her family could afford.
 It was there that she fell in love with physics.
 One of her professors there suggested she pursue a four-year degree - in electrical engineering.
-She decided that the University of Colorado was a manageable distance from home and off she went.
-In 1947, she graduated from the University of Colorado with a bachelor's degree in electrical engineering.
+She decided that the University of Colorado Boulder was a manageable distance from home and off she went.
+In 1947, she graduated from the University of Colorado Boulder with a bachelor's degree in electrical engineering.